David Morgan II: Personal life

-Morgan has a tight bond with his family, particularly his parents and his fiance, Langlie Cooley.
+Morgan has a tight bond with his family, particularly his parents and his fiancé, Langlie Cooley.
 Morgan frequently consults with them for important decisions, notably various aspects of the process of transitioning from college football to the NFL.
 Outside of football, Morgan enjoys the outdoors and frequently goes hunting and fishing.
 Morgan has an eclectic taste in music and has a penchant for James Taylor, born from exposure from his parents as a kid.